jarohen/chime/README.md

 When returning to the grass roots of a what a scheduler actually is, we realised that a scheduler is really just a promise to execute a function at a (possibly infinite) sequence of times.
-So that is exactly what Chime is (and no more!)
+So, that is exactly what Chime is - and no more!

 Chime doesn't really mind how you generate this sequence of times - in the spirit of composability **you are free to choose whatever method